 Considering those numbers, it’s impossible to ignore how important it is for your martial arts school to appear in those online searches.
 In this article I’ll explore everything you should know to make sure you have the search angle covered, and help you perform better than the local competition.

-By the way, this advice applies to any type of martial arts school.
-Good SEO for jiu jitsu gyms, for example, is the same as good SEO for MMA gyms or taekwondo schools.
+This advice applies to any type of martial arts school.
+Good jiu jitsu SEO, for example, is the same as good SEO for MMA gyms, karate SEO, or taekwondo schools.

 As much as I tried to simplify the topic and reduce the technical explanations to a minimum, this article is pretty hefty at 3500+ words, so you might want to bookmark it for future reading.